sagemath/git-developer-guide/_sources/trac.txt

 If you manage to fix a bug or enhance Sage you are our hero.
 See :ref:`chapter-walk-through` for making changes to the Sage source code, uploading them to the Sage trac server, and finally putting your new branch on the trac ticket.

-* Does the ticket depend on another ticket?
-Sometimes, a ticket requires that another ticket be applied first.
-If this is the case, put the dependencies as a comma-separated list (``#1234, #5678``) into the "Dependencies:" field.
+The following are some other relevant
+issues:

 * The Patch buildbot wil automatically test your ticket.
-See `its wiki
-  <http://wiki.sagemath.org/buildbot>`_ for more information about its
-  features and limitations.
+See `the patchbot wiki <http://wiki.sagemath.org/buildbot>`_ for more information about its features and limitations.
 Make sure that you lood at the log, especially if the patch buildbot did not give you the green blob.

-The following are some other relevant issues:

-- Every bug fixed should result in a doctest.
+* Every bug fixed should result in a doctest.

-- This is not an issue with defects, but there are many enhancements possible for Sage and too few developers to implement all the good ideas.
+* This is not an issue with defects, but there are many enhancements possible for Sage and too few developers to implement all the good ideas.
 The trac server is useful for keeping ideas in a central place because in the Google groups they tend to get lost once they drop off the first page.

-- If you are a developer, be nice and try to solve a stale/old ticket every once in a while.
+* If you are a developer, be nice and try to solve a stale/old ticket every once in a while.

-- Some people regularly do triage.
+* Some people regularly do triage.
 In this context, this means that we look at new bugs and classify them according to our perceived priority.
 It is very likely that different people will see priorities of bugs very differently from us, so please let us know